rm511130/Tanzu-Workshop-TKGI/README.md

 watch kubectl get service timer-test -n $namespace
 ```

-- Once you have an `External IP` for your service in the correct namespace, use `CRTL-C` to stop the `watch` loop and proceed with the following commands:
+- Once you have an `External IP` for your service, use `CRTL-C` to stop the `watch` loop and proceed with the following command using the `Externam IP` address assigned to your `timer-test` service:

 ```
 while true; do curl http://<External IP>/5000000000; echo; done